Seasonal Influenza (Flu) Vaccines and Eligibility

 Influenza Vaccine Eligibility

-Manitoba offers influenza vaccines through Manitoba’s Recommended Routine Immunization Program:
+Manitoba offers influenza vaccines through Manitoba’s Routine Immunization Program:

-• Manitobans 6 months of age and older who are registered with Manitoba Health are eligible for the influenza vaccine free-of-charge.
+• Manitobans 6 months of age and older are eligible for the influenza vaccine free-of-charge.

-• Manitobans 65 years of age and older who are registered with Manitoba Health are also eligible for the high-dose influenza vaccine free-of-charge.
+• Manitobans 65 years of age and older are eligible for one of two enhanced influenza vaccines free-of-charge:

 • International students and out-of-province visitors are eligible to receive the flu vaccine free-of-charge regardless of third-party insurance and/or Manitoba Health coverage (an administration fee may be charged).